Breastfeeding Twins - Milk

 What mastitis is, and how to treat it

-When a breastfeeding parent has mastitis and less melanin (or lighter skin), they typically notice a red area on the affected area of their breast, while parents who are more melanated (or have darker skin) may not experience observable redness.
-Regardless of hue, parents with mastitis will often notice a tender, swollen area of the breast, and in the absence of visible redness should explain any concerning symptoms to their IBCLC.
+Put simply, mastitis is inflammation of breast tissue.
+When a breastfeeding parent has mastitis and less melanin (or lighter skin), they typically notice a red area on the affected area of their breast.
+Parents who have darker skin may not experience observable redness.
+Regardless of hue, lactating parents with symptoms of mastitis will often notice a tender, firm area of the breast, and in the absence of visible redness should explain any concerning symptoms to their International Board Certified Lactation Consultant (IBCLC).

 What causes mastitis?